-Science is all around us!
+In line with the 2014 National Curriculum our aim is to provide a high quality education that equips children with the relevant skills to explore the science that is all around us.
 At Trinity St Mary’s Primary School, we believe that scientific investigation is one of the most powerful ways to learn; developing curiosity and perseverance as well as challenging what we know about the world.
 We aim to make science as practical as possible, linking it to real life contexts and giving a meaning to our learning.

 Our science lessons are fun and engaging and provide the children with lots of hands on experience.
 We make use of all of our facilities when teaching and do not limit science to the classroom.
 We have lessons on the field and in the playground.
 We even have strong links with William De Ferrers and the children all participate in various workshops and lessons there throughout the year.
 Our lessons aim to develop the key skills of investigation, problem solving and team work; empowering children to question the world around them and become scientific thinkers.

 Each month we have ‘STEM Friday’ where the children all take part in a science investigation, in addition to following units of work designed to inspire and promote a love of science.
 Recently, two of our children participated in the STEM engineering competition, with two children’s work being featured in an exhibition at Canterbury Christchurch University.
 As a whole school, we also entered the STEM ‘Street Food Menu’ competition which enabled classes 3 and 6 to design and cook stuffed peppers together.
 We look forward to celebrating more successes in science this year.